AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/historical_access/how_to_access_history.md

 Using this library, you can check that specific notes or nullifiers were part of Aztec network state at specific blocks.
 This can be useful for things such as:

-* Verifying a timestamp that was created in a private context
+* Verifying a minimum timestamp from a private context
 * Checking eligibility based on historical events (e.g. for an airdrop by proving that you owned a note)
 * Verifying historic ownership / relinquishing of assets
 * Proving existence of a value in public data tree at a given contract slot